BREAKING OUT OF THE WHITE BOX

 ③ HEALTH

 We spend close to 90% of our time indoors.
-By maximizing natural light, improving air quality, and integrating healthy materials and plants, we create environments that support both comfort and wellbeing.
+By maximizing natural light, improving air quality, and integrating healthy materials and plants, we create environments that support both comfort, health, and wellbeing.

 ④ SUSTAINABILITY